 7 budget-friendly tips to keep your children busy in these coronavirus times

-What are your children doing now the schools are closed?
 Are you feverishly looking for fun and affordable ways to keep your children happy?
 Good news: you don’t have to look any further.
 Here are a few tips.
 Even better news: the most expensive tip costs only 1 cent.

 Tip 1.
 Create a daily schedule.
 That’ll give both you and your child something to hold on to.

 Try to stick as closely as possible to a school or nursery structure.
 For example, around 10 o’clock you can take a break with a piece of fruit.
 Here you will find useful tips on how to best fill in the day, and you can download structure cards.
 But don’t be too hard on yourself: you may feel some pressure from time to time.

 Tip 2.
 Luckily there are a lot of films and series online that can really benefit your child.

 VRT channel, for example, has added a lot of educational TV programmes to its site.
 Or organise a film afternoon with the youth films of J.E.F.
 But now you can also watch theatre in your living room.
 Art and culture houses have joined forces to keep young and old sweet for a while.
 You can always see what age the performance is suitable for.

 Tip 3.
 Does your son or daughter know all the animals?